freetrade-io/ts-firebase-driver-testing/README.md

 // ...
 ```

-To use _firebase-driver-testing_ you should instead get the Firebase Driver, and get the database
+To use _ts-firebase-driver-testing_ you should instead get the Firebase Driver, and get the database
 instance from there:

 ```typescript